Disability Awareness: 6 Things Parents Should Teach Their Kids About Disabilities

 5) Be careful about how you react yourself

 Children are brand new to the world and absorb like sponges.
 If a parent is feeling nervous or anxious around someone with disabilities it will naturally make your child feel the same way because they learn from you.
 So when you’re next around someone with disabilities, putting those feelings aside and responding calmly and positively will in turn bring out the same positive behaviour in your child.

 6) Our differences make us unique

-Teaching a child that we are all different but we are all in this life together will help your child to see people with a disability with no stigma attached and give them a greater sense of unity with those around them.
-When your child believes that everyone is unique and accepts people as they are it will help them to include everyone- including a classmate with a disability or friend.
+Teaching a child that we are all different but we are all in this life together will help your child to see people with disabilities with no stigma attached and give them a greater sense of unity with those around them.
+When your child believes that everyone is unique and accepts people as they are it will help them to include everyone – including a classmate with disabilities or friend.